 Our sources of funds are from insurance-related operations, financing activities and investing activities.
 Major sources of funds from operations include premiums collected (net of policy cancellations and premiums ceded), commissions and processing and service fees.
 As a holding company, Hallmark is dependent on dividend payments and management fees from its subsidiaries to meet operating expenses and debt obligations.
-As of December 31, 2010, Hallmark had \$11.0 million in unrestricted cash and invested assets.
-Unrestricted cash and invested assets of our non-insurance subsidiaries were \$5.1 million as of December 31, 2010.
-As of that date, our insurance subsidiaries held \$44.4 million of cash and cash equivalents as well as \$388.4 million in debt securities with an average modified duration of 2.5 years.
+As of December 31, 2011, Hallmark had \$3.3 million in unrestricted cash and invested assets.
+Unrestricted cash and invested assets of our non-insurance subsidiaries were \$7.0 million as of December 31, 2011.
+As of that date, our insurance subsidiaries held \$64.2 million of cash and cash equivalents as well as \$380.5 million in debt securities with an average modified duration of 3.2 years.
 Accordingly, we do not anticipate selling long-term debt instruments to meet any liquidity needs.

-AHIC, domiciled in Texas, is limited in the payment of dividends to their stockholders in any 12-month period, without the prior written consent of the Texas Department of Insurance, to the greater of statutory net income for the prior calendar year or 10% of statutory policyholders' surplus as of the prior year end.
+AHIC and TBIC, domiciled in Texas, are limited in the payment of dividends to their stockholders in any 12-month period, without the prior written consent of the Texas Department of Insurance, to the greater of statutory net income for the prior calendar year or 10% of statutory policyholders' surplus as of the prior year end.
 Dividends may only be paid from unassigned surplus funds.
 HIC, domiciled in Arizona, is limited in the payment of dividends to the lesser of 10% of prior year policyholders' surplus or prior year's net investment income, without prior written approval from the Arizona Department of Insurance.
 HSIC, domiciled in Oklahoma, is limited in the payment of dividends to the greater of 10% of prior year policyholders' surplus or prior year's statutory net income, not including realized capital gains, without prior written approval from the Oklahoma Insurance Department.
-HNIC, domiciled in Ohio, is limited in the payment of dividends to the greater of 10% of statutory policyholders' surplus or prior year's statutory net income, not including realized capital gains, without prior written approval from the Oklahoma Insurance Department.
 HNIC, domiciled in Ohio, is limited in the payment of dividends to the greater of 10% of statutory policyholders' surplus as of the prior December 31 or statutory net income as of the prior December 31 without prior written approval from the Ohio Insurance Department.
-During 2011, the aggregate ordinary dividend capacity of these subsidiaries is \$20.0 million, of which \$16.3 million is available to Hallmark.
+During 2012, the aggregate ordinary dividend capacity of these subsidiaries is \$20.3 million, of which \$15.0 million is available to Hallmark.
 As a county mutual, dividends from HCM are payable to policyholders.
-None of our insurance company subsidiaries paid a dividend during the years ended December 31, 2010 or 2009.
+None of our insurance company subsidiaries paid a dividend during the years ended December 31, 2011 or 2010.

 The state insurance departments also regulate financial transactions between our insurance subsidiaries and their affiliated companies.
 Applicable regulations require approval of management fees, expense sharing contracts and similar transactions.
-American Hallmark General Agency, Inc. paid \$5.6 million, \$5.6 million and \$4.5 million in management fees to Hallmark during 2010, 2009 and 2008, respectively.
-HIC paid \$1.2 million in management fees to American Hallmark General Agency, Inc. during each of 2010, 2009 and 2008.
-AHIC paid \$4.4 million, \$4.5 million and \$3.3 million in management fees to American Hallmark General Agency, Inc. during 2010, 2009 and 2008, respectively.
-HSIC paid \$60,000 in management fees to TGA during each of 2010, 2009, and 2008.
+American Hallmark General Agency, Inc. paid \$5.4 million, \$5.6 million and \$5.6 million in management fees to Hallmark during 2011, 2010 and 2009, respectively.
+HIC paid \$1.2 million in management fees to American Hallmark General Agency, Inc. during each of 2011, 2010 and 2009.
+AHIC paid \$4.5 million, \$4.4 million and \$4.5 million in management fees to American Hallmark General Agency, Inc. during 2011, 2010 and 2009, respectively.
+HIC paid \$4.5 million, \$4.4 million and \$4.5 million in management fees to American Hallmark General Agency, Inc. during 2011, 2010 and 2009, respectively.
+HSIC paid \$65,000, \$60,000 and \$60,000 in management fees to TGA during 2011, 2010 and 2009, respectively.